woman smiling on beach with yellow carry-on suitcase wide

 Packing carry-on only begins with choosing the bag you can make the most of.
 Start small - if you follow the urge to use a bag larger than needed, you'll be tempted to fill it.

-If you're traveling to remote areas without paved roads, you'll want to consider a carry-on backpack that can expand to fit all your essentials without worrying about wheels getting stuck on uneven paths.
-Here's a list of recommended backpacks you can check out.
-And if you're typically gliding through airport lounges and hotel lobbies, check out a spinner bag that will help you effortlessly get to your destination.
+If you’re traveling to remote areas without paved roads, you’ll want to consider a carry-on backpack that can expand to fit all your essentials without worrying about wheels getting stuck on uneven paths.
+If you’re typically gliding through airport lounges and hotel lobbies, check out a spinner bag that will help you effortlessly get to your destination.

 silver carry on suitcase next to phone plugged in to charger in a hotel room